-Initially, and at depth, the injected hydrogen is dissolved in the liquid phase (water) and migrates mainly as dissolved within the liquid phase.
+Initially, and at depth, the injected hydrogen is dissolved in the liquid phase (water) and migrates mainly in solution within the liquid phase.
 Further injection leads to free gas (increase in gas saturation), with a much faster upward migration controlled by the corresponding phase relative permeability.
-Towards the surface, decreasing pressures lead to further degassing, with a positive feedback on gas mobility.
+Towards the surface, decreasing pressures lead to further degassing, with positive feedback on gas mobility.
 The relation between injection rates (hydrogen generation) and the development of a positive capillary pressure and dominance of the free trapped gas phase is controlled by the retarding capability of the lower permeability layers.
-These effects can be clearly observed in Video-1 [LINK], where we plot the most relevant parameters to follow the model predictions through time.
+These effects can be clearly observed in Video-1 [LINK], which shows plots of the most relevant parameters to follow the model predictions through time.